Fugoes/Webe/README.md

 ## Intorduction

 `Webe` is a web server.
 I wrote it to hand it in as homework...
+It uses event loop with non-blocking IO and epoll.

 ## How to Build